 When Lily was 5, she entered kindergarten on schedule, and was right on target for normal growth.
 Julia and Jeremy informed Lily’s teachers of her single ventricle heart defect.
 “I told them, ‘Don’t limit her.
 I don’t want to limit her.
 I want her to be able to try to do everything she can.’”

 Lily did do everything the other kids did in kindergarten, and has been right with them ever since.
-Now in the fifth grade, she’s an excellent student.
+Now in the seventh grade, she’s an excellent student.
 In addition to her passion for dance, she is very artistic.
 She loves to sew and is constantly making new creations.

 Originally posted: October 2011